Most travel health problems are not dramatic. They’re annoying. Blisters. Upset stomach. “Why do I feel like a zombie at 2 pm?” fatigue.

 The CDC recommends:

-- Pack medications in carry-on
+• pack medications in carry-on

-- Keep medicines in original, labeled containers
+• keep medicines in original, labeled containers

-- Bring enough for the entire trip plus extra
+• bring enough for the entire trip plus extra

-This is practical even if airport rules vary.
+That is practical even if airport rules vary.
 Lost luggage is universal.

 Food and Water Safety Basics